amirmahdy/OrderBird/README.md

 ```http
   GET /popularity
 ```
-This endpoint evaluates the popularity of a repository based on number of forks and stars.
+This endpoint evaluates the popularity of a repository based on the number of forks and stars.
 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | `owner` | `string` | **Required**.
 Owner of the repository |